 Hopewell Center

-The first circular skyscraper in Hong Kong, the building doesn’t only host shops, restaurants, and offices, it is also one of the most Instagrammable places in Hong Kong.
-Or at least the outside glass elevator taking you from the 17th to the 64th floor in a matter of seconds.
+The first circular skyscraper in Hong Kong, the building not only houses shops, restaurants, and offices but is also one of the most Instagrammable places in Hong Kong—or at least the outside glass elevator, which takes you from the 17th to the 64th floor in a matter of seconds.

-Jump inside the elevator and Hong Kong’s skyline on one or many trips.
+Jump inside the elevator and Hong Kong skyline on one or multiple trips.
 It is free!

 Address: 183 Queen’s Road East

-How to get there: only a few steps away from the Blue House, you’ll first have to step inside the building and take the elevator to the 17th floor.
-From here, look for the single elevator taking you to the 64th-floor restaurant.
+How to get there: It is close to the Blue House.
+First, enter the building and take the elevator to the 17th floor.
+Look for the single elevator to the 64th-floor restaurant.

 Tamar Park and the Central Pier

-As I’ve got off at Admiralty and stepped into Tamar Park for the first time, I was impressed by the mix of skyscrapers and this blue oasis.
+As I got off at Admiralty and stepped into Tamar Park for the first time, I was impressed by the mix of skyscrapers and this blue oasis.

-On top of that, there’s the pretty view you get from Victoria Harbor and the Observation Wheel.
-I would go there every now and then with a coffee and just chill by the sea, taking in the whole concrete jungle sight.
+In addition, there’s the pretty view you get from Victoria Harbor and the Observation Wheel.
+I would go there every now and then with a coffee and just chill by the sea, taking in the whole concrete jungle scene.

 Address: Harcourt Rd, Admiralty

-How to get there: get off at Admiralty MTR and walk the 2 minutes to the park by following the signs, or walk from the Central Pier along the Harbor.
+How to get there: Get off at Admiralty MTR and walk for 2 minutes to the park by following the signs, or walk from the Central Pier along the harbor.

 Pottinger Street

-Pottinger Street is right in the heart of the city and feels like such a piece of the traditional world in the hustle and bustle.
+Pottinger Street is right in the city’s heart and feels like a piece of the traditional world in the hustle and bustle.

 No matter when you come to this location, chances are it is packed with people.
 Depending on the time of the day or night, they are either going to the office, going out for lunch, or going out for drinks.

-However, on Pottinger Street you’ll see the small traditional local stalls particularly photogenic during Chinese New Year.
+However, on Pottinger Street, you’ll see the traditional stalls, particularly photogenic during Chinese New Year.

 Address: Pottinger Street

-How to get there: get off in Central exit C and walk the few steps up the hill
+How to get there: get off at Central Exit C and walk the few steps up the hill.

 Hollywood Road street art

-Take the Central-Mid-Levels escalators and make your way up the hill to Hollywood Road and all the adjoining streets.
+Take the Central-Mid-Levels escalators and up the hill to Hollywood Road and all the adjoining streets.

-These streets are packed with bars, restaurants, cool places to go out, and super impressive street art.
+These streets are packed with bars, restaurants, cool places to go out, and impressive street art.

-I could wander around for hours and discover new corners, but there are also a few iconic graffitis such as the one at Uma Nota, or the ice cream girls next to Barista by Givres.
-And let’s not forget about their gelato roses – another Instagram sensation.
+I could wander around for hours and discover new corners, but there are also a few iconic graffiti, such as the one at Uma Nota or the ice cream girls next to Barista by Givres.
+And let’s not forget about their gelato roses—another Instagram sensation.

 Man Mo Temple

-This nice Asian temple is located on Hollywood Road.
+This lovely Asian temple is located on Hollywood Road.

-It might not be one of the best Instagrammable places in Hong Kong mostly because I don’t encourage people to take pictures inside temples, but I’ve seen some amazing shots from here – without the people.
+It might not be one of the best Instagrammable places in Hong Kong, mainly because I don’t encourage people to take pictures inside temples, but I’ve seen some fantastic shots from here – without the people.

-Across the street from the temple, there’s the iconic Yuc Po Chai Curiosity Store, right on Ladder Street.
+Across the street from the temple, on Ladder Street, is the iconic Yuc Po Chai Curiosity Store.

-Next to Man Mo Temple, you’ll find Tank Lane and the beautiful rainbow graffiti, along with many others.
+Next to Man Mo Temple, you’ll find Tank Lane, the beautiful rainbow graffiti, and many others.

 ArtLane One

-As you can see by now, Hong Kong is filled with pretty colorful street art.
-But the most amazing of it all is the ArtLane in Sheung Wan district.
+As you can see, Hong Kong is filled with pretty colorful street art.
+But the most amazing is the ArtLane in Sheung Wan district.

-This is an art urban project filled with knockout colorful murals.
-A destination that will surely keep you busy for some time, I know I’ve spent plenty of time shooting these walls from all angles.
+This is an urban art project filled with knockout colorful murals.
+It is a destination that will surely keep you busy for some time.
+I know I’ve spent plenty of time shooting these walls from all angles.

 Address: 8 Chung Ching Street